TheSentimentalists/SentimentalistsApp-Backend/README.md

 The file INSTALL.md contains commands used to create the local anaconda environment, as well as settings used to enable the PYTEST execution and important environment variables locally set.

 ### `SCOPE.md (file)`
 The file SCOPE.md has a list of the libraries and APIs used in the backend code.
 It also has a list of ideas that can be implemented in future MVPs.
-The "spacyMatcher.py" function was the only one developed but not implemented in the current MVP.